daos-stack/daos/docs/release/support_matrix_v2_2.md

 !!! note
-    Most validation of DAOS 2.2 has been done on RHEL 8.5, which is expected to be superceded by RHEL 8.6 by the end of May 2022.
+    Most validation of DAOS 2.2 has been done on RHEL 8.5, which is expected to be superseded by RHEL 8.6 by the end of May 2022.
     DAOS 2.2 support of RHEL 8.6 may therefore not be available with the initial DAOS 2.2.0 release: If validation issues are discovered that require a fix, those fixes may only be provided in a DAOS 2.2.x bugfix release.